sarantium/fictionideas/docs/productivity.md

 ## Hypothesis

-My hypothesis is that agents and pipelines built to accelerate productivity can also be repurposed or adjusted to accelerate creativity.
+My hypothesis is that agents and pipelines built to accelerate productivity can also be repurposed or adjusted to accelerate creativity; the reverse is also true.

 The core insight is that creative and productive processes and patterns both rely on overlapping agentic workflows.
 This is particlarly true when focusing - as I am - on the **intersection of AI-generated science fiction and fantasy microworlds and product ideas**.

-!!! tip "Hypothesis 1"
+!!! tip "Hypothesis"

-    Productivity and creativity agents enhance each other through shared workflows
+    Productivity and creativity agents share workflows and workflow primitives

-I believe the speed, cost and quality improvements offered by agents provides a step change in resources, opportunities and leverage for product managers; in an enviornment of abundance rather than scarcity, they can say say yes more often<sup>[2](https://x.com/clairevo/status/1774451083622191400)<sup>.
+I believe the speed, cost and quality improvements offered by agents provides a step change in resources, opportunities and leverage for product managers.
+Agents help product managers:

-!!! tip "Hypothesis 2"

-    Agents help product managers ship faster, cheaper and better at every stage of value capture and creation
+- ship faster, cheaper and better at every stage of value capture and creation
+- shift the default response from no to yes<sup>[8](https://x.com/clairevo/status/1774451083622191400)<sup>
+- log audit trails for previously implicit thoughts and actions
+- weave creative and compelling narratives

+See -> https://www.prefect.io/ for a nice implementation of task and flow primitives